Master of Christian Studies (M. C. S)

 Examination and Evaluation

-Examination and evaluation are conducted by the Senate as per procedures and rules laid down by the Senate.
+The Senate conducts examinations and evaluations as per procedures and rules laid down by the Senate.

-• Each paper, unless otherwise stated is of three hours’ duration and covers the subject matter indicated in the syllabus
+- Each paper, unless otherwise stated is of three hours’ duration and covers the subject matter indicated in the syllabus

-• Maximum marks for each paper shall be 100
+- Maximum marks for each paper shall be 100

-• After registration, application for admission to the examination must be made on the appropriate form obtainable from the Registrar and should reach the same on or before the time prescribed by the Senate.
+- After registration, application for admission to the examination must be made on the appropriate form obtainable from the Registrar and should reach the same on or before the time prescribed by the Senate.
 The examination fee, as indicated below, should also be sent to the Registrar, Senate of Serampore College on or before the prescribed date

-• A candidate for the M.C.S. degree will normally appears for the course examination each year according to the sequence given.
+- A candidate for the M.C.S. degree will normally appears for the course examination each year according to the sequence given.

-Centre for Examination
+- Centre for Examination

 Pass and failure in examination

-A candidate who fails in any paper or papers is regarded as being “referred” in such paper or papers, and is permitted to offer himself/herself for re-examination in that paper or those papers, or in any other paper or papers that may be substituted in accordance with the Regulations, provided that he/she is able to complete the requirements of the Degree within the time allowed.
+A candidate who fails in any paper or papers is regarded as being “referred” in such paper or papers, and is permitted to offer himself/herself for re-examination in that paper or those papers, or in any other paper or papers that may be substituted in accordance with the Regulations, provided that he/she is able to complete the requirements of the degree within the time allowed.
 Any change in the papers already taken but referred must be applied at the time of filling up the examinations entry form

 Standard of pass and class